sergioreynoso/sergioreynoso/README.md

 ### Hi there 👋

-I'm a Frontend Engineer with an eye for design, attention to detail, and a passion for product design and user experience.
+I'm a Frontend Engineer with an eye for design, attention to detail, and a passion for product design.
 With over ten years of experience as a designer and developer, I leverage my expertise in building high-quality user experiences that are accessible and delight users.

 <!--
 **sergioreynoso/sergioreynoso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.